FREEZX/SockBench/README.md

 SockBench
 =========

-A project to test performance with multiple socketio backends.
+A project to test performance with multiple socket backends.

 To run all benchmark just execute grunt